 Important Information from New York Life Insurance Company

 New York Life Insurance Company reserves the right to request medical information to determine applicant's medical eligibility for coverage.
 Based on the age of the person proposed for insurance and the amount of coverage requested, a physical examination, EKG, blood test or other information may be required.
 Not all applicants will have to supply additional information.
 However, if it is required, New York Life will arrange for an independent professional paramedic to contact you to perform these simple tests at your convenience.
 The exam and blood test are free-of-charge.
 If we can provide the coverage you requested, we will inform you as to when such coverage will be effective.
 Under no circumstances will coverage be effective prior to this date.
 Payment of a premium contribution with your application does not mean that there is any insurance in force before the effective date as determined by New York Life.

-How New York Life Obtains Information and Underwrites Your Request for Group Disability Income Insurance
+How New York Life Obtains Information and Underwrites Your Request for the CSEA Group Long Term Disability Income Insurance